 - Ceilidh Band Ceilidhs, where we take turns to play and dance

 - Black-tie Annual Dinner

 - May Week Garden Party

 Some of our money gets spent on our Annual Tour every September.
-Recent destinations include: The Lake District, Devon, Aberdeenshire, and Pembrokeshire.
-More can be read on the tour page.
+Recent destinations include: Callander, the Lake District, and the Peak District.